-One of the common SEO mistakes that we see roofers make — and all service providers, really — is relying on a stagnant website and overtly salesy content.
+One of the common SEO mistakes that we see roofers make — and all service providers, really — is relying on a stagnant website and overly salesy content.
 Sure, you may check the box on social media marketing and even publish a steady stream of blog posts, but just going through the motions is not going to keep your phone ringing.
-If you’re doing bare minimum, you’re going to find it impossible to stand out from the pack.
+If you’re doing the bare minimum, you’re going to find it impossible to stand out from the pack.
 However, if you up the ante and want to really show up for potential customers, then Content Marketing is the way to take roofing SEO to the next level!

 Roofer Content Marketing Defined

 The best way I can define what content marketing is (and isn’t) is to simply give an example:

 If you publish a webpage on your roofing website that is all about why you are the best company in all the land, then you’re engaging in traditional marketing.
 And while there is a time and place to laud your accomplishments in credentials, you want to try to subtly weave that into content, versus presenting a straight-up sales pitch.
 Because — tough love moment — no one is sticking around for the latter.

 However, if you publish blog after blog highlighting some of the most common topics that actual clients bring your way as you help them with roofing repairs and replacements, then you’re dabbling in content marketing.

 Content Marketing for Roofing SEO – What it is and isn’t

 When you’re trying to raise awareness of your brand (your roofing company) by creating quality content — be it for your Facebook Page, blog posts, throughout your website, or even on citation listings like Google My Business — you’re putting the emphasis on delivering information that is valuable to potential customers, versus straight up hawking your roofing services.
 There may or may not be an explicit call to action, but you’re talking about what you know (roofing), and your customers are better equipped for a purchasing decision because of it.